Institutional Diplomas (DE)

 • Impact assessments

-• Take on a volunteer position of responsibility in a club (President, Secretary, Treasurer)
+• Take on a volunteer leadership role in a club (President, Secretary, Treasurer)

-• Take up a position as an administrative or development-related employee in a relevant public club.
+• Take a position as an administrative or development staff member at a club in the relevant community

 Prerequisites

-• Being concerned and interested in the development of sports associations
+• To be committed to and interested in the development of sports organizations

 • High school diploma or equivalent